|Dr. Robert Planqué|

 Bifurcation theory for metabolic pathways, optimization problems, control problems, stochasticity in signal transduction, community microbiology.

 In collaboration with Joost Hulshof, Gosse Overal, Frank Bruggeman, Bas Teusink, Daan de Groot (all VU).

 Collective behaviour in social insects, evolution of defence strategies, caste formation, bird song dialects.

-In collaboration with Nigel R Franks (Bristol), Jan Bouwe van den Berg (VU), Scott Powell (George Washington U), Nick F Britton (Bath), James Marshall (Sheffield), Anna Dornhaus (Arizona),
+In collaboration with Nigel R Franks (Bristol), Jan Bouwe van den Berg (VU), Scott Powell (George Washington U), and before also with Nick F Britton (Bath), James Marshall (Sheffield), Anna Dornhaus (Arizona), Hans Slabbekoorn (Leiden).

 Null models in Ecology